you can fly!?

 Creating a Custom Brush

-Dogwaffle has several types of brushes.
-One category is based on particle systems.
+Dogwaffle supports several types of brushes.
+One category is based on particle systems, the Optipustics brushes.
 Another is a collection of internal brushes using small images from a brush set.
-Then there's a category of brushes which Dogwaffle calles Custom brushes.
+Then there's a category of brushes which Dogwaffle calls the Custom brushes.
 They are made of large images, potentially even larger than the image buffer they paint on.
 And, they can be made of more than one image.
 If they have 2 or more images loaded, they're called custom animated brushes, also known simply as animated brushes.
+You can for instance use them to hold a walk sequence from a cartoon drawing or Poser or other 3D rendering, and freely paint with that, over an image or into another video or anmation.

 There are many ways to make or create an animated brush.
 Some methods create them from scratch.
-Other methods create a multi-image or multi-frame brush but they initial frame sequence doesn't appear to change.
+There are also special FX tools that create animated flares and lights.
+Other methods consist of creating a multi-image or multi-frame brush but they initial frame sequence doesn't appear to change.
 Still, they are made of more than 2 frames, hence it's animating across the brush frames when used for painting.

 In this tutorial we'll create such animated brushes and apply changes to its frames so as to further turn them into visibly animated brushes.